jclifton333/prelim/README.md

 This repository implements the experiments described in my prelim Paper 2.
+The generative model used in the experiments is based on that of Held and Paul (2012), "Modeling seasonality in space-time infectious disease data".

 ## Contents